Books Like Fourth Wing

 by Sarah J. Maas

-Feyre Archeron, a mortal huntress, is dragged into the enchanted fae lands after killing a wolf — and pulled into a world of dangerous courts, dark magic, and a love that will unmake and remake her.
+Feyre Archeron, a mortal huntress, is dragged into the enchanted fae lands after killing a wolf, and pulled into a world of dangerous courts, dark magic, and a love that will unmake and remake her.
 Mentioned in 29 of 40 "books like Fourth Wing" threads on Reddit.
-If you loved Xaden, you'll lose your mind over Rhysand.
+If Xaden lived in your head, the love interest this series builds toward will do the exact same thing.

 Buy on Amazon →